University of Michigan-Flint Educates Rural Nurses Program

 Current students and interested applicants to the UM-FERN

-Project are encouraged to talk with our UM-FERN Advisor, Kyle Taylor.
-You can book an appointment to discuss admissions requirements, funding or any other questions you have related to the project.
-You can also submit a request for information form or attend one of our upcoming webinars for more info.
+We encourage those interested to consult with our UM-FERN Advisor, Kyle Taylor.
+You can schedule an appointment to discuss topics such as admissions requirements, funding, or any other project-related questions you may have.
+Additionally, you can submit a request for information form or join one of our upcoming webinars for further details.

 Kyle Taylor